MojosBeans100/MS4-spaceport/TESTING.md

 # Testing Strategy

 ## User Testing
 An approach was undertaken to obtain feedback from other users (aside from the developer) in order to understand from an external perspective the functionality of the website and general experience when using it.
-The deployed link was sent out to several acquaintances of the developer.
+This was especially important as the website was based on a specific, technical concept which would most likely be unfamiliar to most users.
+The [deployed link](https://ms4spaceport.herokuapp.com/) was sent out to several acquaintances of the developer.

 The developer was looking for feedback on the following:
 - Were there any errors encountered?